Call us at 877-495-1138

 Stock prices fluctuate widely with market and company conditions, so stock funds are most appropriate for investors with long time horizons.
 Investments overseas generally carry more risk than investments in U.S. assets, including unfavorable currency exchange rates and political or economic uncertainty abroad.
 All mutual funds are subject to market risk, including possible loss of principal.
 Diversification cannot assure a profit or protect against a loss in a declining market.

 *Morningstar gives its best ratings of 5 or 4 stars to the top 32.5% of all funds (of the 32.5%, 10% get 5 stars and 22.5% get 4 stars) based on their risk-adjusted returns.
 The Overall Morningstar RatingTM is derived from a weighted average of the performance figures associated with a fund's 3-, 5-, and 10-year (if applicable) Morningstar RatingTM metrics.
-Click on the fund name for more information about the fund, including its 3-, 5-, and 10-year (if applicable) Morningstar ratings.
+As of 12/31/18, 71 of 131 of our Investor Class funds received an overall rating of 5 or 4 stars.

 ◊Ratings displayed with hollow stars represent Morningstar Extended Performance Ratings.
 Morningstar provides adjusted historical returns and an Extended Performance Rating for some mutual fund share classes that don't have a 1-, 3-, 5-, or 10-year performance history.
 These hypothetical Morningstar Ratings are based on the historical performance of the oldest share class of the fund, adjusted for fees and expenses.